Volunteers are the heart and soul of the Maritime Museum of BC.

 Volunteers are keen and motivated to be involved with the MMBC at many levels.
 Master mariners, marine experts, historians, authors, educators, librarians, scientists, administrators, economists, accountants, students, all donate their talents and expertise.

-Volunteers engage through various aspects of development, communications, programming, exhibits, collections, research, library, archives and fundraising, playing a vital role in helping us to interpret, preserve and rebuild our future Maritime Museum for our whole community.
+Volunteers engage in various aspects of the Museum, including visitor services, collections, research, library, and archives, playing a vital role in helping us to interpret and preserve our maritime history and culture for the whole community.

 - Both weekday and weekend positions are available